devsecops-workshop/workshop-guide/content/15-runtime-security/_index.md

 To see how the alert would look like, we have to trigger the condition:

 - You should have a namespace with your Quarkus application runnning
-- In the OCP UI navigate to the pod and open a terminal into the container
+- In the **OpenShift Web Console** navigate to the pod and open a terminal into the container
 - Run `yum search test`
 - Go to the **Violations** view in the **ACS Portal**.
 - You should see a violation of the policy, if you click it, you'll get the details.